-Much like a biohazard hood; 2 principles are used
+Much like a biohazard hood; 2 principles are used in this example

 - directionality shielding (a clear shield protects your face while you work; and all other 3 sides are shielded)

 In the most extreme situations a complete seal is formed.
 This doesn't work for emergent airways; we need something we can set on top of a patient in seconds; and get to work.
 It needs to be cheap, lightweight, and idiot proof.
 We need visibility.
 We need to protect everyone in the room; and give the intubator the best visible window and flexibility to work.

 Here is model one; the fastest and cheapest solution I could build in 5 minutes with stuff from a hardware store:

 - set of 6x 1/2" PVC pipes; cut to 23.5" length [$4]

 - 4x 3-way and curved standard fittings at junctions [$4]